klukvenka/Webpack-5-Course/10.1 React_project_base/readme.md

 The website is a brief example of a multiple page movies website (similar to Netflix).

+To build:

-1. run `npm run build` to compile the code with webpack or `npm run serve` to run the dev server
+1. run `npm run build` to compile the code with webpack
 2. Open **dist/index.html** to see the page

+To develop:
+`npm run serve` to run the dev server